dalenewman/SQLoogle/README.md

 Running the crawler on a schedule keeps your Lucene index up to date.
 Now you can search all your objects.
-SQLoogle includes an *Orchard.Web* ASP.NET MVC 4 project that you can deploy so everyone can search.
+SQLoogle includes an ASP.NET MVC website project that you can deploy so everyone can search.